 As you can see, we’re always referencing the default message that we added in the welcome.blade.php

 ).
-The reason we don’t have to create an en.json
+We don’t have to create an en.json

-file is because Laravel already knows that messages we pass in by default to the __()
+file because Laravel already knows that messages we pass in by default are in English.

-At this point, Laravel does not know how to switch locales so let’s perform translations directly inside the route for now.
-Edit the default welcome route as shown below:
+At this point, Laravel does not know how to switch locales, so let’s perform translations directly inside the route for now.
+Edit the default welcome route within the routes/web.php

 Route::get('/{locale?}', function ($locale = null) { if (isset($locale) && in_array($locale, config('app.available_locales'))) { app()->setLocale($locale); } return view('welcome'); });

-We can now visit our website, specifying any of the available languages as the first route segment: for example, localhost/ru
+You can now visit your website and specify any of the available languages as the first route segment; for example, for localhost/ru

 or localhost/fr

-.
-You should see the localized content.
-In the case that you specify a non-supported locale or don’t specify a locale at all, Laravel will use en
+, you should see the localized content.
+If you specify a non-supported locale or don’t specify a locale at all, Laravel will use English (en

-Passing the locale for every site link might not be what you want and could look not quite so clean esthetically.
+Passing the locale for every site link might not be what you want and could look aesthetically unpleasing.
 That’s why we’ll perform language setup via a special language switcher and use the user session to display the translated content.
-Therefore, create a new middleware inside the app/Http/Middleware/Localization.php
+Create new middleware in the app/Http/Middleware/Localization.php

 file or by running artisan make:middleware Localization